Cantera/cantera-website/pages/compiling/configure-build.rst

 Fortran Module Options
 ^^^^^^^^^^^^^^^^^^^^^^

-Building the Fortran module requires a compatible Fortran comiler.
+Building the Fortran module requires a compatible Fortran compiler.
 SCons will attempt to find a compatible compiler by default in the ``PATH`` environment variable.
 The following options control how the Fortran module is built: